 "One of these Futuros was originally installed at Dayton Wright Brothers Airport.
 It was there for several years in the 1970's, but was then moved to the current location that you show.
 I do not recall when the second Futuro was added nor where it came from.
-It has been there in the configuration shown in your photo for many years, at least 15 years."
+It has been there in the configuration shown in your photo for many years, at least 15 years.

-So far I have been unable to find any additional information and no photographs.
-As always if you can add anything be it history, personal recollections or photographs I can be contacted directly by email or by using my Contact Form.
+So far we have been unable to find any additional information about or photographs of the Futuro at the Dayton Wright Brothers Airport.
+As always if you can add anything be it history, personal recollections or photographs please let us know

-; one year later in 2014 the Carlisle Futuros were similarly used in an April 1st article on Cincinnati.com.
+; one year later in 2014 the Carlisle Futuros were similarly used in an April 1st article on Cincinnati.com

-In the article [which now includes an update indicating the article was a marketing ploy by MetroParks of Butler County
+In the article (which now includes an update indicating the article was a marketing ploy by MetroParks of Butler County

-"Butler County park rangers are investigating after a passing motorist reported strange phenomena at the park [Voice of America Park] Thursday morning.
+"Butler County park rangers are investigating after a passing motorist reported strange phenomena at the park (Voice of America Park) Thursday morning.
 The man ... told park officials he observed an "odd-shaped piece of construction equipment" ... he observed several workers with the vehicle, but as he approached, the workers "scrambled" into the vehicle, which then began to make an "odd humming/vibrating sound" and "disappeared completely," ...
-The man provided a photograph he said he took of the object with his mobile phone ... "
+The man provided a photograph he said he took of the object with his mobile phone ...

 The photograph was of course a photograph of this pair of Futuros.
 I wonder which Futuro will be so used next year?

-from 101200 to the effect that they had been on site for years and are [or at least they were at the time] lived in and the fact that the Wikipedia Webpage on Carlisle, Ohio
+from 101200 to the effect that they had been on site for years and are (or at least they were at the time) "lived in" and the fact that the Wikipedia Webpage on Carlisle, Ohio

-This photograph by Lindsey Martin taken 021817.
+This photograph by clintmidwestwood

-The original photograph can be seen on Instagram here.
+The original photograph can be seen on Flickr here